yxtan02/snapshop/README.md

 5. Product Recommendation ✨
 - View personalised product recommendations on a For You Page tailored to your personal interests!

+6. User Account & Authentication 🔐
+- Gain access to Snapshop's features by creating an account!

 ## To run Snapshop on Android / IOS
 1. Download Expo Go from Google Play Store / Apple App Store